Emergency preparedness for elderly parents living alone

 Some parents live alone by choice and are managing fine.
 Others are living alone because of circumstances: widowed, never married, children living far away.
 Either way, if something goes wrong in the middle of the night or when no one is there, the stakes are high.
 Your parent might not be able to reach help.
 Their phone might have died or they might not be able to find it.
 They might be confused or hurt and unable to communicate.
 They might have a medical emergency and no one will know until it's too late.

-The scariest part is how many emergencies are preventable or manageable if you've thought through a plan ahead of time.
+The CDC reports that every year, 3 million older adults are treated in emergency departments for fall injuries, and falls are the leading cause of injury-related death among people 65 and older.
+For someone living alone, the time between a fall and when help arrives is the factor that determines whether it's a recoverable event or a catastrophe.
+The scariest part is how many of these situations are manageable if you've thought through a plan ahead of time.
 It's not dramatic planning.
-It's not building a bunker.
 It's just having systems in place so that when something does go wrong, there's a sequence of events that helps rather than just the panic of randomness.

 Planning Before Emergencies